veteransaffairscanada/vac-benefits-directory/DOCUMENTATION.md

 #### How does one get access?

 To request access to edit content in AirTable, set up an account on their website and then email vac@cds-snc.ca with your account details so we can add you to the project.

+### Heroku

+#### What is it?

+[Heroku](https://www.heroku.com) is a "platform as a service" that enables developers to build, run, and operate applications entirely in the cloud.
+In particular, Heroku allows quick and easy deployment of apps, either manually through a CLI or through the Heroku web interface.

+#### Why and how are we using it?

+We are using Heroku for two purposes:

+- to allow us to quickly deploy a fixed branch to the web (for user and accessibility testing, and the VAC Working Group), and
+- to create apps from branches to help with pull request review

+We have a Heroku "CDS team" which the developers have admin access to, at https://dashboard.heroku.com/teams/cds/overview

+To create a one-off app:

+- Use the "New" button in the upper right corner, and click "Create new app".
+- Give the app a name and click "Create app".
+- The app's page opens.
+Under Deploy, connect the app to GitHub and a specific repo.
+- choose a branch to deploy.

+Heroku also automatically creates an app for each PR in our repository.
+This is extremely useful for code review.
+Heroku will add a link to the app in the GitHub PR.

+To set up PR review apps we use a Heroku Pipeline.
+From the dashboard:

+- Click New / Create new pipeline.
+- Give the pipeline a name, connect it to a repo and click "Create pipeline".
+- Add an existing app (or create a new one) to the Staging or Production sections.
+  The review apps will inherit environment variables from this app.
+- Click "Enable Review Apps".
+- Check the box next to "Create new review apps for new pull requests automatically".
+- Click "Enable".

+#### How does one get access?

+To join the CDS Heroku team, create a (free) Heroku account and email vac@cds-snc.ca with your account details so we can add you to the team.
+Note that our PR apps are automatically created by Heroku, so developers do not require Heroku access to have review apps created for their PRs.

+### CircleCI

+#### What is it?

+[CircleCI](https://circleci.com/) is a cloud service that performs continuous integration testing and continuous deployment.

+#### Why and how are we using it?

+CircleCI is connected to our GitHub repositiory (see the project's [CircleCI page](https://circleci.com/gh/cds-snc/vac-benefits-directory)).
+For every new commit, CircleCI runs our test suite and reports any failures.
+If a commit to master fails testing we are notified on the CDS `vac-devs` Slack channel.
+If a commit to master passes, CircleCI builds a dockerfile from master and pushes it to DockerHub.
+CircleCI is configured via [`config.yml`](/.circleci/config.yml).

+#### How does one get access?

+You can view a commit's test report without having admin access to our CircleCI account, but you will need this access to change some parts of CircleCI configuration (in particular, to add environment variables to CircleCI).
+Talk to one of the other developers to get access.

 ### Test Driven Development